StackScrubs/SNaiK/README.md

 You need Python 3.10 and the packages specified in `requirements.txt` installed.
 You can download the packages however you like, but this installation-guide will do so through the Python package-manager `pip`.

 ## Installation
-Clone the project, and in the root folder of the project (~/(...)/SNaiK) run the follwoing command:
+Clone the project, and in the root folder of the project (~/.../SNaiK) run the following command:

 ```
 pip install -r requirements.txt